ImagingInformatics/machine-learning/README.md

 code contributor is asked to bundle all relevant documentation to their notebooks in their commit.

-The Documentation folder is reserved for HOWTO's relevant to the entire project
+The Machine Learning Commitee has several sub-commitees: Education, Tools and Research, and Industry Liason.
+Contributions from the first two are in their respective folders.
+Contributions from third parties can be found in the folder "Non-SiiM Contributions".
+The Documentation folder is reserved for HOWTO's relevant to the entire project.

 Documentation: Index of HOWTOs
 --